sponge2015/minesweeper/README.md

 ------------------------------------------------------------------------------------------------
 you can compile with 'g++ -o sweep minesweeper.cpp' and then './sweep'

 Then enter the cooridate you want to uncover until you click a mine.
+For example, you can enter '3 5', which means you want to uncover coodinate(3,5)